Who would you like to see in an Obama cabinet?

 Secretary of Energy

 Director of the Office of Management and Budget

 Director of the National Drug Control Policy

 Who will be included: a maximum of 15 candidates (max number of positions in Dkos polls), I'll try to make each round as diverse as possible, always keeping in mind competence and knowledge required for the respective position.
 Therefore, I'll include men and women, minorities, sitting and former elected officials, appointed officials, academics, people from the non-profit and private sectors, Obama as well as Clinton supporters, and, yes, also Republicans and Independents.

-Today's candidates in the runoff for Secretary of Labor are (in alphabetical order, links lead to bio):
+Today's candidates for Secretary of Energy are (in alphabetical order, links lead to bio):